saminehadibi/salary/README.md

 # Introduction

 This project is create with **ASP.NET Core MVC**
-After downloading your project, follow the steps below to run application.
+After downloading the project, follow the steps below to run application.

 1.Open solution in Visual Studio 2019 (v16.4)+ and build the solution.